 - Central University of Finance and Economics (CUFE) (China)

 - Department of State Development, Business and Innovation

 - Victorian Department for Education and Training

 - World Health Organisation.

-Research in this area is supported by our newly formed Institute of Sustainable Industries & Liveable Cities.
+Research in this area is supported by our newly formed Institute for Sustainable Industries and Liveable Cities.

 The Institute incorporates some of the research previously undertaken by the colleges.
-Several of our research institutes & centres continue to be dedicated to policy research and reform.
+Several of our research institutes and centres continue to be dedicated to policy research and reform.
 These are:

 - Centre for International Research on Education Systems (CIRES): supporting research into the improvement of educational systems and outcomes.

 - Centre of Policy Studies (CoPs): research into economic, social and technological changes that are recasting the global economy.